Understanding Digital Inclusion for Your IR Website

 Accessibility is ever-evolving but an essential aspect of digital inclusion that is important for every company to consider as they develop their web presence.
+As Investor Relations continue to experience a seismic shift to virtual, it is especially crucial for your IR website to have digital inclusion and compliance.

 Accessibility focuses on ensuring there are no barriers to providing an equivalent user experience to all, regardless of ability or the way people access technology.
 There are many types of disabilities that can affect users–visual, auditory, motor, cognitive, and speech–and due to this vast range, visitors can encounter several barriers while accessing your website.
 The goal is to make your website’s user experience inclusive and straightforward, not only because it’s the law but because you want everyone to access the tools and services you provide, challenge-free.